Open-Attestation/documentation-website/website/docs/developer-section/libraries/remote-files/decentralized-renderer/decentralized-renderer-react-components.md

   - id: a unique (withing the current array) identifier of the template
   - label: a string to represent what's the template is,
   - template: a `Template`, that is to say a react component that will render a document
 - `attachmentToComponent`: a function that map attachments to component depending on the attachment type.
-Currently the library exposes 2 functions:
+Currently the library exposes two functions:
   - `noAttachmentRenderer`: which uses `UnsupportedRenderer` (basically it's doing nothing)
   - `fullAttachmentRenderer`: which uses all the supported attachment type by the library (see the function).
     This property default to `noAttachmentRenderer`, to avoid bundles growing huge unnecessarily.